pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 ### Path variables

-Values provided as path variables can be captured by adding a `@PathVariable` parameter to the controller method parameters.
-The parameter name must match the variable name in the path; e.g. a path of `"/users/{id}"` must be accompanied by a `@PathVariable` named `id`.
+Values provided as path variables can be captured by adding a `@PathVariable` parameter to the method.

 ```java
 // DELETE /users/123